 How does the Forex market move?

-In short, the way the Forex market moves is by traders buying and selling different currencies based on their value.
+The market moves when traders buy and sell different currencies based on their value.

-Any single of these above mentioned variable can cause currencies to appreciate or depreciate.
+Any one of the variables above can cause currencies to appreciate or depreciate.
 Things get tricky for traders when there are more than one of these variables at play for a given currency.

-These changes can happen instantly and good traders keep track of these cyclical changes.
+These changes can happen instantly.
+Good traders keep track of these cyclical changes and trade accordingly.

 When one currency in a currency pair strengthens or weakens it will affect the direction of that currency pair.

 It can cause the direction of the Currency pair to go upwards, downwards or sideways.
-Traders employ various methods in order to speculate which direction a currency pairs might move.
+Traders use various methods to speculate which direction a currency pair might move.